Morris Township, New Jersey: Education

-Morristown High School (1,860; 9–12).
-The nine elected seats on the board of education are allocated based on the population of the constituent municipalities, with five seats assigned to Morris Township.
+Morristown High School (1,856; 9–12).
+The nine elected seats on the district's board of education are allocated based on the population of the constituent municipalities, with five seats assigned to Morris Township.

 The Academy of St. Elizabeth is a Catholic school for girls that admitted its first students in 1860, located in the Convent Station area, and operated independently of the Roman Catholic Diocese of Paterson.
 The school has an enrollment of 230 students and is the oldest school for girls in New Jersey.

-The College of Saint Elizabeth is a private Roman Catholic, four-year, liberal arts college for women, located in Convent Station.
+The Saint Elizabeth University is a private Roman Catholic, four-year, liberal arts college for women, located in Convent Station.
 The college was founded in 1899 by the Sisters of Charity of Saint Elizabeth of New Jersey.

 The Rabbinical College of America, one of the largest Chabad Lubavitch Chasidic yeshivas in the world is located in Morristown.
 The Rabbinical College of America has a baal teshuva yeshiva for students of diverse Jewish backgrounds, named Yeshiva Tiferes Bachurim.
 The New Jersey Regional Headquarters for the worldwide Chabad Lubavitch movement is located on the campus.